-Touch and hold the Stop/Cancel pad for more than 3 seconds.
-The Lock icon will disappear in the display window.
+Touch and hold the STOP/cancel pad for more than 3 seconds.
+The Lock icon will disappear from the display and will sound with 1 beep.

 hold for 3 seconds

 Using EasySet

 Microwave heating or cooking may be quickly set at 100% power level for 1, 2 or 3 minutes.
 Use the number keys 1, 2 or 3 to choose the desired minutes of cook time (this option will only work using the 1, 2 or 3 numeric pads):